sosy-lab/benchexec/doc/runexec.md

     cputime=0.001671s
     memory=131072

+For further details on the output, cf. [Run Results](run-results.md).

 Resource limits can be enabled with additional arguments to `runexec`, e.g. for CPU time (`--timelimit`), wall time (`--walltimelimit`), or memory consumption (`--memlimit`).
 If any of the limits is exceeded,